adriangdp/thejobseekersfate/README.md

 ```

 ## Known limitations and TODOs
+* Zod validates forms correctly, but handling errors gracefully is not yet implemented.
+* More form validation flexibility: defaults, optionals...
+* Improve accesibility and aria attributes.
+* Add application form needs to take into account a salary range or unkown salary.
+* Possibility of adding notes.
 * Right now, updating job applications is limited to status; but would be nice to be able to edit all fields.
-* Zod validates forms correctly, but handling errors gracefully is not yet implemented.
 * Component and integration tests.
 * Job Application statistics: compile and show an history of job application and status, salary trends, etc.
-* Improve accesibility and aria attributes.
 * Add some details and decorations to certain aspects.
 * Another color theme.